Amsterdam/bereikbaarheid-frontend/README.md

 ### Hoe is het CORS issue opgelost in de verschillende scenario's?
 - Tijdens ontwikkeling van de frontend zorgt CRA voor de proxy, zie `package.json`.
 - Om CORS issues in de docker-compose setup te vermijden, wordt een aparte NGINX setup (`nginx.dockercompose.conf`) gebruikt.
 Via een build argument wordt bepaald welke nginx configuratie wordt geladen.

+## CI/CD
+On every pull request and push to the `main` branch, the application is [linted and tested if it can be build](./.github/workflows/ci.yml).

+Additionally the app is deployed to the acceptance environment on push to the `main` branch, see [the `Jenkinsfile`](./Jenkinsfile).

 ## Available Scripts
 In this directory, you can run: